Best Lightweight Stroller 2018

 We like the affordable Cloud strollers—parents tell us they are a good value for the dollar, praising the simple fold and extended canopy (something often missing in the under $100 stroller market).

-Best Lightweight Stroller For City Dwellers (Winter).
+Best Lightweight Stroller For Urban Parents (Winter).
 If you live in the city, you need a stroller that can navigate winter slush, snow and other non-weather city hazards (rough sidewalks).
 Our pick for these folks, the the Baby Jogger City Mini GT ($350, 21.5 lbs.), is similar to the base City Mini but adds bigger, no-flat tires, as well as an adjustable handle bar with brake, a redesigned seat/canopy that provides more headroom, and an easier to access storage basket.

 At 21.5 lbs., the City Mini GT pushes the outer limits of what we consider lightweight.
 But that’s the trade-off for the bigger wheels, which add about four pounds over the basic City Mini.